Gernby/raspberry-pilot/gpg-discussion.md

 ## GPG Secret Key Generation

+**Note: All of these steps are to be performed on your Pi, not any other workstation you may use to build and configure your Pi.

 Create a file in your home directory with the following contents, make substitutions as appropriate:

 ```